soundpress/RulesOfNYC/docs/c07/index.rst

 *§ 4-37 Interim Siting Restrictions for New or Expanded Fill Material Transfer Stations.* ::

-(a)  Notwithstanding the provisions of § 4-07 of subchapter A of this chapter, no new permit or authorization to operate shall be issued by the Department during the period from March twenty-first, two thousand three through October twentieth, two thousand four, for a fill material transfer station, as defined in § 4-01 of subchapter A of this chapter, that was not lawfully operating on March twenty-first, two thousand three, nor may any fill material transfer station be authorized during such period to increase its lawful permitted capacity.
+(a)  Notwithstanding the provisions of 16 RCNY § 4-07, no new permit or authorization to operate shall be issued by the Department during the period from March twenty-first, two thousand three through October twentieth, two thousand four, for a fill material transfer station, as defined in 16 RCNY § 4-01, that was not lawfully operating on March twenty-first, two thousand three, nor may any fill material transfer station be authorized during such period to increase its lawful permitted capacity.

 (b) This section shall expire on the twentieth day of October, two thousand four, provided that if permanent siting rules promulgated pursuant to subdivision (b) of § 16-131 of the administrative code of the city of New York take effect before such date, then this section shall expire on the date such permanent siting rules take effect.